BenWiederhake/spread/README.md

   least *some* idea about what's happening.
 - There is no way to delete an entire repository.
 However, `lftp` supports `rm -rf`, which has the same effect.
 - The password is moved via environment variables.
 Don't go too crazy on the special characters.
 - Restore-Verification can only be done by the client, as it requires the password.
-This has the unfortunate effect that `RESTIC_READ_SUBSET_FRACTION` needs to be large (so, technically, represent a small fraction of the repository).
+This has the unfortunate effect that `RESTIC_READ_SUBSET_PERCENTAGE` needs to be small.
-- `restic-run-backup` was intended to use `RESTIC_READ_SUBSET_FRACTION` in order to verify the repository on every backup.
-In old versions, this causes some unnecessarily large running time.
-This was fixed, but I couldn't update yet to the newer versions, so I don't want to re-enable it yet.
 - If the client completely fails to start `restic-check-age` at all, the user might not notice.
 On the other hand, in that case the device is probably crashed and burned anyway.
-- `init` does not automatically run sanity checks on the password, neither to my scripts.
+- `init` does not automatically run sanity checks on the password, neither do my scripts.

 ## TODOs